Professional Development Institute

 Arcus Center for Social Justice Leadership

 Join us for an opportunity to meet and network with current K students and alumni of color.
 NEW!
 See current list of attendees (as of 10/10) here!
 Learn about the new Intercultural Center on campus.
 Refreshments will be served.
-Sponsored by the Arcus Center for Social Justice Leadership (ACSJL), The Office of Alumni Relations, and the Center for Career and Professional Development.
+Sponsored by the Arcus Center for Social Justice Leadership (ACSJL), The Office of Alumni Relations, and the Center for Career and Professional Development (CCPD).

 Saturday, October 15, 2016